olasson/CarND-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/writeup_traffic_sign_classifier.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for the softmax probabilities is found in the 13th cell of the Ipython notebook.
+The code for the softmax probabilities is found in the 14th cell of the Ipython notebook.

 ![alt text][image10m]

-As the image shows, the model is 100% certain of all images except for the stop sign which has a 98% probability.
-It would seem that the model has slightly confused it with a 30 km/h sign, but there is only a 2% probability of that beeing true.
+As the image shows, the model is 100% certain of all images.
 It would seem that my model is fairly reliable when it comes to predicting traffic signs, although I acknowledge that a much harder test set would probably not lead to this kind of accuracy.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?